HorusSoftwareUY/Maui.MaterialDesignControls/docs/horusstudio.maui.materialdesigncontrols.materialbutton.md

 Default value: -1

-Remarks: which means the value is unset; the effective minimum height will be zero.
+Remarks:

-  - MaterialButton.HeightRequest does not immediately change the Bounds of an element.
+- which means the value is unset; the effective minimum height will be zero.
- - setting the MaterialButton.HeightRequest will change the resulting height of the element during the next layout pass.
+ - MaterialButton.HeightRequest does not immediately change the Bounds of an element; setting the MaterialButton.HeightRequest will change the resulting height of the element during the next layout pass.

 <br>